thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-cause-effect-and-excuses-the-narayanpet-killing/00-metadata.md

 ---
-title: "balagopal Cause Effect and Excuses the Narayanpet killing"
+title: "Cause, Effect and Excuses: the Narayanpet killing and its aftermath"
-author: TODO
+author: K Balagopal
 lang: en
-top-level-division: TODO part/chapter
-rights: © TODO
 ---

-TODO